Union of Polish Youth

-It was formed from the Union of Youth Struggle (Związek Walki Młodych) and several other organizations.
+The organization was formally established on On July 22, 1948, during the Congress of Unity of Polish Youth in Wrocław, the youth organizations were united.
+The proposals for unification were put forward by activists of the communist youth organization - Union of Youth Struggle (Związek Walki Młodych) - during the 1st nationwide Congress in September 1947.
+The result of the Congress of Unity was the liquidation of all youth organizations other than the Union of Polish Youth.

 For several years it supervised Polish scouting.
 Membership in it was often obligatory (officially or unofficially) for various purposes, such as being able to attend the universities.
 Membership was refused to those who were deemed "unsuitable" - due to non-worker/peasant family background, or their ties with the pro-West World War II-era Polish forces or resistance.

 Its membership grew from almost 0.5 million in 1948, to over 1 million in 1951 and over 2 million in 1955.

 The uniform of a ZMP member consisted of a green shirt and red tie.

-At the moment traditions and heritage of Union of Polish Youth is preserved in Poland by Progressive Youth of Poland.